bash-bastion/bash-object/README.md

 # bash-object

-The _first_ Bash library for imperatively constructing data of nested and heterogeneous form
+The _first_ Bash library for manipulating heterogenous data hierarchies

 This is meant to be a low level API providing primitives for other libraries.